PR4TIK04/Salary-Management-System/README.md

 4. Audit logs for salary changes and actions (triggers + proc).
 5. Bonuses table and summary queries.
 6. Promotion eligibility and salary-anomaly detection queries.
-7. Clear project structure so it reads like a case study.
+7. Clear project structure.

 ---

 ## 🚀 How to Run the Project

-You can run this project in **two ways**:
+You can run this project:

 ###  Using Local Database (MySQL / MariaDB)
 1. Install [MySQL](https://dev.mysql.com/downloads/) or use MariaDB.